 This is the traditional and most commonly used process that is fairly straightforward: in a lawyer-assisted settlement, your lawyer works directly with your spouse’s lawyer to develop a settlement agreement that you both then sign.
 This is a court-managed process in which your case is in the system, all the legal procedures of law must be followed and documentation filed for every step.

 Lawyer-assisted settlements have the advantage of minimizing the amount of direct contact two spouses have with each other.
-This is particularly advantageous if one or both spouses are having a difficult time managing their emotions during the process, or if one feels that the complexity of the financials is too intimidating to negotiate in a mediated environment.
+This is particularly advantageous if one or both spouses are having a difficult time managing their emotions during the process, or if one feels that the complexity of the financials and imbalance of power is too intimidating for negotiation in a mediated environment.

 5. Litigation - Divorce by Trial

 No one ever selects litigation or a court trial to settle a divorce.
 Litigation is the direct result of the failure of all other options.
-Many courts have various processes, such as settlement conferences with a judge, court-ordered mediation, etc. that attempt to encourage a couple to try before scheduling a trial in an attempt to prevent cases from going to trial.
+Many courts have various processes, such as settlement conferences with a judge and court-ordered mediation that encourage a couple to try a final attempt at settlement to prevent cases from going to trial.
 Trials are hideously expensive, cause tremendous angst and given the unique nuances of each family’s situation, rarely result in a judgment that is ever considered fair or equitable by either party.